argoproj/applicationset/docs/Generators-Pull-Request.md

         repo: myrepository
         # URL of the Bitbucket Server.
 Required.
         api: https://mycompany.bitbucket.org
+        # Filter PRs using the source branch name. (optional)
+        branchMatch: ".*-argocd"
         # Credentials for Basic authentication.
 Required for private repositories.
         basicAuth:
           # The username to authenticate with